lrslab/Hammerhead-motif/readme.md

 the top K-mer with the highest enrichment fold and lowest P value one by one.
 Use the merge kmer function to \
 merge the similar one to IUPAC code to get the final motif.

-2. MEME like method: EM algorithm
+2. Include MEME wrapper for motif enrichment

 3. Gibbs sampling method: Gibbs sampling algorithm